 How are states regulating edibles?

-Amidst the FDA regulations (they’ve opened a docket for the public to submit comments through to July 16), each state is adopting its own policies in dealing with consumable CBD products.
+Amidst FDA regulations (they’ve opened a docket for the public to submit comments through to July 16), each state is adopting its own policies in dealing with consumable CBD products.

 This past May, Oklahoma Gov. Kevin Stitt approved a bill to establish labeling requirements for CBD and hemp extracts, whereas Indiana, Utah, Texas, and Florida are calling for businesses to provide QR code that allows consumers to look up batch numbers, potency and other ingredients.
 Nonetheless, not every other state is as welcoming in their attitude towards CBD edibles.

 In February, the North Carolina Department of Agriculture and Consumer Services issued letters to manufacturers and retailers warning them about the sale and distribution of CBD edibles.
 New York City’s Department of Health and Mental Hygiene soon followed suit.
 They warned food service establishments and retailers not to add CBD to any food or drink.
 Also, starting October 1, the department will issue violations and perhaps fines.
 Lastly, the Los Angeles County Department of Public Health announced that starting this month, putting CBD in food products will cost businesses points on their health inspections.